- Property type: Farm and Ranch

 Rainfall/Elevation: There is over 150 feet of elevation change on the ranch, with elevations ranging from 1,650 feet to 1,800 feet.
 According to the Texas Almanac, Stonewall County receives an annual average of 22.6 inches of rainfall.

 Cover: There is a good mix of cover on the ranch.
 The northern portion of the ranch is mainly comprised of rolling mesquite flats.
 As you travel south, you’ll see a heavier presence of cedar in the more rugged terrain.
 Hackberry trees will also be found scattered throughout the ranch.
 Forbs and browse species include elbowbush, skunkbush, lotebush, algerita, and ephedra.
 Native grasses include side oats, hooded windmill, bluestem, buffalo grass, curly mesquite and others.

 Fences: Perimeter fences are mainly four and five strand barbed wire on metal posts and in excellent condition.

 Water: There are three water wells on the ranch that make 3 gpm, 12 gpm, and 20 gpm respectively.
 Only two are in use and are equipped with electric submersible pumps.
 There are also seven stock tanks on the ranch.
-As of the time of this writing, only three are holding water due to the current drought situation.
-One is stocked with catfish and one is stocked with bass.
-The owners have just finished cleaning out the silt in the remaining stock tanks.
+One is stocked with catfish and another stocked with bass.
+The owners cleaned the silt out of four of these stock tanks in the Summer of 2022.
 A natural spring can also be found in the deeper draw on the south end of the ranch.

 The owners have elected to utilize a rainwater catchment as the water source for the barndominium.
 They have 6,000 gallons of water storage as well as a first class filtration system for the home.
 Should the new owners choose to use well water, the system is set up to easily switch over.